 - What similar businesses pay for comparable services.

 The IRS imposes serious consequences for unreasonable salary amounts.
 IFor example, say an owner decides to pay themselves a lower than reasonable salary to classify profit as a distribution and pay less in taxes.
 The IRS has the power to step in and reclassify those distributions and levy fines.
 Penalties may include payroll tax of up to 100% and negligence penalties, which are 20% of the net understatement of tax.

 Distributions made to S corporation owners are passed through onto their personal tax return, using a Schedule K-1, which are then taxed as ordinary income.

 SECA vs. FICA

 SECA (Self-Employed Contributions Act) requires self-employees to pay SECA taxes on their net earnings.
 SECA funds Social Security and Medicare.
-Self-employees pay the entire portion but can deduct half of the self-employment tax as a business expense.
+Self-employed pay the entire portion but can deduct half of the self-employment tax as a business expense.

-The amount of payroll your S corporation pays depends on the amount of your “reasonable salary.”
+The amount of payroll tax your S corporation pays depends on the amount of your “reasonable salary.”
 Paying yourself a low salary and taking a high distribution will bring you the most savings.
 But remember, your salary must be “reasonable” or else you could face serious consequences.

 S Corporation Tax Deductions

 S corporations are allowed to deduct salary, payroll taxes, and other business expenses from their profits.
 They report these deductions and their income to the IRS using Form 1120-S.

 State Franchise Taxes